What is a forehead and brow lift?

 Surgical recovery varies from person to person, but most patients can return to work a week after surgery.
 Most patients may experience mild discomfort and a headache-like sensation for the first few days, though we may prescribe some stronger pain medication to be used on an as needed basis.

 Following surgery, patients will be seen in the office approximately 5-10 days later to evaluate healing.
 Bruising and swelling will be present after surgery.
 This is most noticeable during the first few days after surgery, but minor swelling can persist for several weeks.
 If desired, most patients may begin wearing eye makeup if there are no eyelid incisions.

 Please refer to our additional resources for general pre-operative and post-operative instructions to ensure that your surgery and recovery goes as smoothly as possible.

 Brow lift is often considered a cosmetic procedure and not covered by insurance.
 However, occasionally, when the brow drooping is severe enough to impact vision, some insurances may cover this procedure.
 At your in-person consultation, we will perform the testing and measurements needed to for your insurance to review and determine whether you may be eligible for coverage.

 Schedule a consultation

-If you are interested in this procedure, please contact us to schedule a personal consultation with Dr. Joseph.
-She will listen to your concerns and perform a comprehensive evaluation and meticulous measurements of your eyelids and brows.
-Dr. Joseph will then work together with you to build a surgical treatment plan that’s designed specifically for you, your anatomy, and your goals.
+If you are interested in this procedure, please contact us to schedule a personal consultation.
+We will listen to your concerns and perform a comprehensive evaluation and meticulous measurements of your eyelids and brows.
+Our surgeons will then work together with you to build a surgical treatment plan that’s designed specifically for you, your anatomy, and your goals.
 We take care of patients from Troy, Birmingham, Bloomfield Hills, West Bloomfield, Rochester Hills, Rochester, and the rest of Metro Detroit and Southeastern Michigan.